Oxyxo/hammer/README.md

 });
 ```
 ## Questions
-For any questions and support please use the gitter chat room (commming soon).
+For any questions and support please use the gitter chat room (coming soon).
 The issue list of this repo is **exclusively** for bug reports and feature requests.

 ## License
 [MIT](http://opensource.org/licenses/MIT)